-To achieve this, you need to implement a few PR strategies to get your early users a few weeks before the launch so that when you launch you have a support base that could provide revenue as well as continued feedback.
+To achieve this, you need to implement a few PR strategies to get your early users a few weeks before the launch.
+This way, when you launch you already have a support base that could provide revenue as well as continued feedback.
 Early user feedback is crucial when you start your company.
-It helps you grow the product as per the user needs.
+It helps you grow the product to meet the user needs.
 Here are some PR strategies to follow before launch:

 1. Build an Early Follower Base

 Before you launch your startup, it’s important to build a large following that will propel you through the early days of the company.
 The idea is to have a following that you can count on for support before the product goes live.